-++ to append lists with single elements in the
+++ to append a single element to a list in the

-digits function to use that.
-In the above examples, the calculations being done are so small we won’t see much of a speed difference between the two operators.
-It’s when we are passing a very big number through the
+digits function to use that instead.
+Since the calculations being done here are so small, we won’t see much of a speed difference between the two operators.
+It’s when we are passing a very big number through

-digits function that the speed differences really start to add up.
+digits that the speed differences really start to add up.
 Change the

 digits function in

 RippleCarryAdder.elm to use the cons operator like this:

 With your new found understanding of recursion, you should be able to figure out how the new implementation above works.
 Modify the